What is the State?

 they are insulated from the effects of their policies.

-That is why we adhere to the policy of a workers’
+That is why the Socialist Party adheres to the policy of a workers’

 MP on a worker's wage for those who claim to represent the interests of